 What is your favorite part of the writing process?

 I love to create characters.
 There is something exciting about being able to give characters personalities and create situations and dialogue.

 What is your most difficult writing obstacle, and how do you overcome it?

-I would say my most difficult writing obstacle is setting priorities and sticking to them and not wasting time on less important things on my “to-do list.”
-To help myself overcome that obstacle, each morning before I climb out of bed and face a day of mothering, homeschooling at the Zeller Academy, housecleaning, volunteering, and writing books, I ask the Lord to prepare my heart.
-I ask that He guide my day, that I would use my time wisely, and that I would get accomplished only what He would have me do that day.
+I would say my most difficult writing obstacle is setting priorities, sticking to them, and not wasting time on less important things on my “to-do list.”
+Besides writing, I am also a fitness instructor, blog regularly, am involved in ministry, and volunteer.
+To help myself overcome that obstacle, each morning before I climb out of bed and face the day, I ask the Lord to prepare my heart, that He guide my day, that I would use my time wisely, and that I would get accomplished only what He would have me do that day.

 What is the one thing you wish you had known before you started writing novels?

 How much time was going to be spent in marketing and promoting those novels.
 As the saying goes…the hardest part starts after the book is published.

 What advice would you give to a beginning author?